Pulsation and Mechanical Analysis

 Mechanical analysis is an important part of Design Approach 3 (DA3) in API 618.
 The purpose of mechanical analysis is to adjust the piping layout and support design to avoid mechanical resonance of compressor manifold and piping systems, and thus limiting the vibration level and dynamic stress of compressor /pump package components within the allowable range.

-CCPGE uses Bentley PULS XM and Bentley AutoPIPE CONNECT software to perform acoustical and mechanical studies of reciprocating compressor /pump package as per API 618 design approaches and API 674 Standard.
+CCPGE uses Bentley PULS XM and Bentley AutoPIPE CONNECT software to perform acoustical and mechanical analysis of reciprocating compressor /pump packages per API 618 design approaches and API 674 Standard.

-Mechanical Study Model of a Gas Storage Compressor Package
+Mechanical Analysis Model of a Gas Storage Compressor Package